Ayn: A Tiny yet Competitive Indian Legal Language Model Pretrained from Scratch: Related Work

 \section{Related Work}

-Large Language Models (LLMs) have predominantly trained on variety of data ranging from web corpus, books to scientific articles, and also on legal data but majorly exposed to Western legal data.
-However, legal data typically represent a small fraction of the entire pretraining dataset.
-A common approach for domain adaptation of LLMs in legal NLP have traditionally been to do additional training to enhance the performance of LLMs for legal tasks.
-Notable ones are Chinese legal LlawyerLlama \citep{huang2023lawyer}, LLaMa trained on a large-scale legal dataset, and ChatLaw \citep{cui2023chatlaw}, a legal LLM with Integrated External Knowledge Bases.
-Both of the said models rely on retrievers to extract relevant external knowledge and generate the required answers using LLM.
+Large Language Models (LLMs) have predominantly been pretrained on a variety of data sources ranging from web corpora and books to scientific articles, and also on legal data, but they are primarily exposed to Western legal data.
+However, legal data typically represent only a small fraction of the entire pretraining dataset.
+A common approach for domain adaptation of LLMs has been either continual pretraining on domain-specific data or domain-specific pretraining from scratch, such as in the biomedical domain \citep{10.1145/3458754,bolton2024biomedlm27bparameterlanguage}, where the authors demonstrated the advantage of domain-specific pretraining from scratch.
+In those works, they replicate the exact model configurations of BERT \citep{devlin-etal-2019-bert} or GPT-2 \citep{Radford2019LanguageMA} to train a biomedical model from scratch and compare it with general LLMs and continually pretrained LLMs for domain adaptation.